WelbornGroup/Documentation/SolvateProtein.md

 ```

-Or use OpenOnDemand and open a tinkercliffs cpu terminal.
+***OR*** use OpenOnDemand and open a tinkercliffs cpu terminal.
+I prefer this and would suggest it to beginners over using purely a terminal to access ARC.

 Write the script `solvate.sh` that contains: